Gyromitra esculenta: Consumption

 Despite its recognized toxicity, G. esculenta is marketed and consumed in several countries or states in Europe and North America.
 It was previously consumed in Germany, with fungi picked in and exported from Poland; more recently, however, Germany and Switzerland discouraged consumption by prohibiting its sale.
 Similarly in Sweden, the Swedish National Food Administration warns that it is not fit for human consumption, and restricts purchase of fresh mushrooms to restaurants alone.

 The mushroom is still highly regarded and consumed in Bulgaria, being sold in markets and picked for export there.
 In some countries such as Spain, especially in the eastern Pyrenees, they are traditionally considered a delicacy, and many people report consuming them for many years with no ill effects.
 Despite this, the false morel is listed as hazardous in official mushroom lists published by the Catalan Government and sale to the public is prohibited throughout Spain.
 Outside of Europe, G. esculenta is consumed in the Great Lakes region and some western states in the United States.

 Selling and purchasing fresh false morels is legal in Finland, where it is highly regarded.
 However, the mushrooms are required by law to be accompanied with a warning that they are poisonous and legally prescribed preparation instructions.
 False morels are also sold prepared and canned, in which case they are ready to be used.
-Official figures from the Finnish Ministry of Agriculture and Forestry report a total amount of false morels sold in Finland of 21.9 tonnes in 2006 and 32.7 tonnes, noted as being above average, in 2007.
-In 2002, the Finnish Food Safety Authority estimated annual consumption of false morels to be hundreds of tonnes in plentiful years.
 In Finnish cuisine, false morels may be cooked in an omelette, or gently sautéed in butter in a saucepan, flour and milk added to make a béchamel sauce, or pie filling.
 Alternatively, more fluid can be added for a false morel soup.
 Typical condiments added for flavour include parsley, chives, dill and black pepper.

+In 2025 it was reported that a few years earlier the mushroom had been stripped of its status as an edible mushroom by the Finnish Food Agency.
+According to the agency this means the mushroom is no longer recommended for consumption, but that there is no recommendation against safe consumption either.
+They did, however, state that they are assesing the exposure of Finns to gyromitrin.

 While cooking the fungus removes (most of) the toxins, the cook can become poisoned by the hydrazine fumes given off by cooking.

 Controversies

 In 2015, Swedish chef Paul Svensson caused a controversy when he prepared a dish with Gyromitra esculenta in a TV show.
-Mushroom expert Monica Svensson criticized him for including it, because monomethylhydrazine is a known carcinogen and there is a risk that inexperienced people might misinterpret the recipe and omit the steps that reduce the toxicity level.
+Mushroom expert Monica Svensson criticized him for including it, because monomethylhydrazine is a known carcinogen and there is a risk that inexperienced people might misinterpret the recipe and potentially poison themselves.
 She also expressed criticism to Per Morberg for similar reasons.
 Paul Svensson said that he was not aware of the carcinogenic effects and apologized afterwards, and he promised to remove Gyromitra from his dishes.